Find an in-network professional from over 1,000 insurance plans

 Read bio

-Hello!
+Kudos on taking this first step toward change!
 I am a licensed psychologist, licensed marriage and family therapist, and an international parenting, divorce, and coparenting coach.
-I earned my PsyD in Clinical Psychology from Spalding University.
-For over 20 years, I have worked with single adults, couples, children, and families.
-I have ...Click to read more
+I have been working with single adults, couples, children and families for over 20 years.
+My clients learn to overcome ...Click to read more

 Read bio